|

 2) Woolsey was actively attempting to uncover the truth and 3) Woolsey was cut off -

 unable to discover anything about what was really going on.
+In addition, this letter (combined with the appearance

 of Woolseys wife at the April 1997 briefing that Greer provided for interested